Blaisorblade/pdbp.github.io/index.md

 Note that the last `case` for `Bind` uses an *associativity* law of `bind`.
 The *left* associated `Bind`'s are folded to *right* associated `Bind`'s.

-The natural unary type transformation `unaryTransformation` defining `meaning` can be defined as a composition of `foldingUnaryTransformation` and `toBeTransformedMeaning.unaryTransformation`
+The natural unary type transformation `unaryTransformation` defining `meaning` can be defined as a composition of `foldingUnaryTransformation` and `toBeTransformedMeaning.unaryTransformation`.

 ### **Describing `activeMeaningOfActiveFree`**